tundetubo/JavaForBeginners/README.md

   There are eight primitive data types in Java namely: byte, short, int, char, long, float, double and boolean.

+  byte, short, int, long, float and double represent number values of various formats.

+  char represent a  letter  value like A.

+  boolean represent only two possible values of true or false.

+  Each of these data types can hold deffering values. for instance

   To declare a primitive data of type int:

              int number;

+  ## NonPrimitive data types ##

+  Non primitive data types are String , Arrays and Classes.

+  An example of a String is a name such as   ''John''  .
+Please note that String starts with a capital S.
+  String is any group of letters written together to form a word.

+  Array is a collection of values of any data type. class is a specification from which an object is created.

 <div class="footer">

   <hr style="width:200; background-color: blue;">